vrevolverrr/alpha/README.md

 ### Project Overview

-**IIC Cashflow Game 2025** (Project Codename: Alpha) is an innovative digital board game developed by Bryan Soong and licensed to NTU's Investment Interactive Club (IIC) as part of their AY24/25 digitalization efforts.
+**IIC Cashflow Game 2025** (Project Alpha) is an innovative digital board game developed by Bryan Soong and team, licensed to NTU's Investment Interactive Club (IIC) as part of their AY24/25 digitalization efforts.
 This iOS-exclusive Flutter application transforms complex financial concepts into an engaging, interactive learning experience.

 The game challenges players to navigate Singapore's financial landscape through strategic decision-making across multiple domains: career advancement, stock market investments, business management, asset acquisition, and personal life progression.
 Players compete to maximize their final score through a sophisticated scoring system that balances wealth accumulation, happiness, debt management, and ESG (Environmental, Social, Governance) contributions.

 ### Mission & Motivation

 Our mission is to democratize financial education by making it accessible, practical, and engaging.
-In an era where financial transactions increasingly rely on digital platforms, this game empowers players to:
+In an era where financial transactions increasingly rely on digital platforms, enpowering players to:

 - **Master Financial Decision-Making**: Experience real-world financial scenarios in a risk-free environment
 - **Understand Investment Strategies**: Learn stock market dynamics, portfolio management, and ESG investing